Davoudev/coffee-shop-website/README.md

 This project was built for educational and portfolio purposes.
-It is **not affiliated** with or endorsed by **Set Coffee**.
+It is **not affiliated** with or endorsed by **Set Coffee**. as defualt i changed all of the rules to admin for visit all pages

 ---